TV Tropes Needs Your Help

 - The Elder Scrolls III: Morrowind has large insects and boats you could pay to ride to set locations.
 The Elder Scrolls IV: Oblivion took this further with a fast travel system that allowed you to travel to any major city from the start, then other locations as they were discovered, though a proportionate amount of in-game time still passed.
 The Elder Scrolls V: Skyrim uses Oblivion's fast travel to locations you've visited, and like Morrowind you can pay a fare to take carriages to set destinations.

-- Fall Out 3 and NV used the same travel system, but your character didn't start with any knowledge of locations, and there weren't any passenger services.
+- Fallout 3 and Fallout: New Vegas used the same travel system, but your character didn't start with any knowledge of locations, and there weren't any passenger services.
 But that's life in the Waste for ya.

 - Myst is the Trope Namer here.
 If you were at the end of a linear series of rooms, certain hotspots would turn the cursor into a lightning bolt, letting you back to the beginning of the chain instantly.
 In the last two games, you would also be given thumbnails of hub areas so that you could get from one part of the game world to another easily.